The Ultimate Dark Wallet Review

 Then, users are required to enable the Developer mode (from the upper right corner) and load the unpacked extension.
 Users will be prompted to proceed and will be reminded that the software is in Alpha which brings with it a series of risks.

-Nevertheless, Dark Wallet is without a doubt a very interesting and unique product as it offers various innovations that may be of value to Bitcoin holders who value anonymity.
+As a conclusion of this Dark Wallet Review, we can say that it is, without a doubt a very interesting and unique product as it offers various innovations that may be of value to Bitcoin holders who value anonymity.
 The only real-world problem with Dark Wallet is the fact that it’s still in an Alpha stage of development.
 The first alpha version was released in 2014, and by January 2015, it reached the eight Alpha version.
 Since then, there have been no major updates, which is a shame.
 There is no official information in regards to a potential second generation of Dark Wallet, however, the product still requires a lot of work to improve its usability.